bbepis/XUnity.AutoTranslator/README.md

 RomajiPostProcessing=ReplaceMacronWithCircumflex;RemoveApostrophes ;Indicates what type of post processing to do on 'translated' romaji texts.
 This can be important in certain games because the font used does not support various diacritics properly.
 This is a list seperated by ';'.
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes"]
 TranslationPostProcessing=ReplaceMacronWithCircumflex ;Indicates what type of post processing to do on translated texts (not romaji).
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes"]
-ForceMonoModHooks=False          ;Indicates that the plugin must use MonoMod hooks instead of harmony hooks GenerateStaticSubstitutionTranslations=False ;Indicates that the plugin should generate translations without variables when using substitutions
+ForceMonoModHooks=False          ;Indicates that the plugin must use MonoMod hooks instead of harmony hooks CacheRegexLookups=False          ;Indicates whether or not results of regex lookups should be output to the specified OutputFile
+CacheWhitespaceDifferences=False ;Indicates whether or not whitespace differences should be output to the specified OutputFile
+GenerateStaticSubstitutionTranslations=False ;Indicates that the plugin should generate translations without variables when using substitutions
 GeneratePartialTranslations=False ;Indicates that the plugin should generate partial translations to support text translations as it is "scrolling in"
+EnableTranslationScoping=False   ;Indicates the plugin should parse 'TARC' directives and scope translations based on these

 [Texture]
 TextureDirectory=Translation\Texture ;Directory to dump textures to, and root of directories to load images from.
 Can use placeholder: {GameExeName}